watson-developer-cloud/discovery-nodejs-static/README.md

   npm install
   ```

-1. Start the application locally:
+1. Start the application locally (using Node version 6.0 or greater):

   ```none
   npm start